dorkbox/JavaBuilder/README.md

    - Then (from the project root), java -jar dist/OAK.jar build oak
    (note: make sure that you have the java JDK installed!)

+What the console output looks like is available here: https://github.com/dorkbox/OAK/wiki

 ```
 Note: This project was inspired (and some parts heavily modified) by the excellent
       SCAR library, and includes utility classes/methods from a variety of sources.